Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Introduction

 In Section \ref{sec2} we consider testing problems of the form \eqref{hd1b} in a more general context and propose an asymptotic level $\alpha$ test, which is (uniformly) consistent against local alternatives, where the maximum deviation is at least $\Delta + c {\sqrt{\log d }}/{ \sqrt n}$ for some constant $c>0$ (here $d=p(p-1)/2$ is the number of terms over which the maximum is taken).
 The proof of these properties is based on the weak convergence of an appropriately normalized maximum statistic to a Gumbel distribution under suitable assumptions on the dependence structure, sample size and dimension.
 As such assumptions are often hard to justify in statistical practice and the convergence rates in extreme value theory are usually very slow, we develop in Section \ref{sec22} a non-standard bootstrap test for the hypotheses of the form \eqref{hd1b} and prove its validity.
+Moreover, our approach also provides an asymptotic confidence interval for the quantity $\max_{1 \leq i < j \leq p} | d_{ij} |$ (note that confidence intervals are rarely presented in this field).
 In Section~\ref{sec3} we specialize these results to the problem of testing hypotheses of the form \eqref{hd1b}, where the associations $d_{ij}$ are given by the covariances, Kendall's $\tau$, a dominating term of Spearman's $\rho$, Hoeffding's $D$, Blum-Kiefer-Rosenblatt's $R$ and Bergsma–Dassios–Yanagimoto’s $\tau^*$.
 In particular, we prove that for many dependence measures the tests proposed in this paper are minimax-optimal against local alternatives of the form $\max_{1\leq i < j \leq p} | d_{ij} |= \Delta + c {\sqrt{\log p }}/{ \sqrt n}$.
 Note that these rates coincide with the minimax-optimal rates for testing the classical hypotheses \eqref{hd1a}, that is $\Delta =0$, if dependencies are measured by Spearman's $\rho$ and Kendall's $\tau$ correlations, see, for example, \cite{hanetal2017}.
-In Section \ref{sec4} we demonstrate by means of a simulation study that the developed methodology has good finite sample properties.
-Finally, all technical proofs and details are deferred to an online supplement (see Sections \ref{sec5} and \ref{sec6}).
+In Section \ref{sec4} we investigate the finite sample properties of the developed methodology by means of a simulation study and a data example.
+Finally, all technical proofs and details are deferred to an online supplement.